 You'll have the opportunity to purchase and download Sarah's exclusive PDF pattern for each project.
 These are no ordinary patterns!
 They include all the information you need to complete each project successfully.
-You can order these patterns directly from Sarah on Etsy.
 Click HERE to order Sarah Jackson's exclusively designed patterns for these kits.

 What's Included in the Patterns?

 *Complete WIFs those with weaving software, available upon request.

 Although a group may have reached the "official" end of the weave along, it will remain open and active as long as people are weaving.
 Those who are jumping in now will find it helpful to scroll through the discussion and see what's been happening since the beginning.
 You will have complete access to all of the posts, videos, hints, and tips from Sarah in each individual Weave Along Group.

 Sarah earned a BFA (concentration in textile design) at the University of Kansas.
 She is a former technical editor and weaving editor for Handwoven magazine (which has published her work more than 30 times!)
 Currently, she presents workshops and lectures for weaving guilds and national conferences.